Online Supply Chain Management Graduate Certificate

 Awards & Accreditations

-Boston University Supply Chain Management program courses Operations Management: Business Process Fundamentals (MET AD 605) and Quality Management (MET AD 734) are accredited by the Council for Six Sigma Certification—an Official Industry Standard of Six Sigma Accreditation for Six Sigma training providers worldwide.
+Supply Chain Management program courses Operations Management: Business Process Fundamentals (MET AD 605) and Quality Management (MET AD 734) may qualify you for Green Belt Training accredited by the Council for Six Sigma Certification—an Official Industry Standard of Six Sigma Accreditation for Six Sigma training providers worldwide.

 Why Choose BU’s Graduate Certificate in Supply Chain Management?

 - Boston University certificate programs comprise just four courses (16 credits) and provide essential skills and capabilities in high-growth industry areas.
 Certificate programs also provide a pathway to Metropolitan College management degree programs.

 - Benefit from advanced pedagogy and the latest digital-learning concepts introduced in the online environment, such as video conferencing, live lectures and seminars, proctored assessments, access to proprietary software applications within virtual labs and cloud servers/technologies, creative learning, teamwork, and competitive games offered with the help of advanced business simulations.